Srinkler Inspection Section

-"Automatic fire sprinkler system", for fire protection purposes, means an integrated system of underground and overhead piping designed in accordance with fire protection engineering standards.
-The system includes a suitable water supply, such as a gravity tank, fire pump, reservoir or pressure tank or connection beginning at the supply side of an approved gate valve located where the pipe or piping system provides water used exclusively for fire protection and related appurtenances and to standpipes connected to automatic sprinkler systems.
+An automatic fire sprinkler system for fire protection purposes is an integrated system of underground and overhead piping designed in accordance with fire protection engineering standards.
+The system includes a suitable water supply, such as a gravity tank, fire pump, reservoir or pressure tank or connection beginning at the supply side of an approved gate valve.
+This resevoir must be located where the pipe or piping system provides water used exclusively for fire protection and related appurtenances, as well as standpipes connected to automatic sprinkler systems.

 The portion of the sprinkler system above ground is a network of specially sized or hydraulically designed piping installed in a building, structure or area, generally overhead, and to which sprinklers are connected in a systematic pattern.
 The system includes a controlling valve and a device for actuating an alarm when the system is in operation.
 The system is usually activated by heat from a fire and discharges water over the fire area.